thoughtsideas/ti-test-wordpress/readme.md

 ## Setup

-- Install composers dependencies `composer install`.
+- Install composers dependencies `composer install --ignore-platform-reqs`.
 - Duplicate and rename the `/sample.env` file to `/.env`.
 Updating each variable to match your local environment.
 - Import your database
 -